 Unfortunately, this month was probably one of my weakest reading months in a while- a lot of so-so reads that I didn’t feel impacted by- only a handful really blew me away.
 Hopefully next month will be stronger.

-On a different note, I wrote a little thought piece with three pieces of advice from what I’m learned over the past three years of blogging.
+On a different note, I wrote a post on advice from what I’m learned over the past three years of blogging.
 I didn’t think about sharing those thoughts on the actual day of the anniversary (January 1st) but I kept mulling them over and decided to eventually share.
 I was pleasantly surprised at the great response it had, and was even asked to expand upon those thoughts- so I think in the near future, I’ll go into more detail about those topics discussed.

 I also did a little local research for the bookies that live near the Lexington/Louisville/Cincinnati triangle (no, it’s not like Bermuda’s triangle- it’s just the shape of the three main interstates through northern Kentucky).
 I created a bookish event calendar, which includes book sales, author events, and other local bookish events and activities.
 Then, I also added a page called the Bookie’s Bookstore Tour, which involves local bookstores and their contact information, as well as a description as to why I love them!
 Both new pages are still working documents- the event page will be constantly updated as events pop up, and the bookstore tour will be updated as I visit these bookstores!

 In additional blog-change related news I also updated the blog’s logo for ease of marketing products!